bashrc2/AberMUSH/README.md

-drop [item]                      - Drop an item whisper [target] [message]       - Whisper to a player in the same room tell [target] [message]          - Send a tell message to another player
+drop [item]                      - Drop an item whisper [target] [message]       - Whisper to a player in the same room tell [target] [message]          - Send a tell message to another player use/wield/brandish [item]        - Transfer an item to your hands stow                             - Free your hands of items
 ```

 ## Witch Commands